ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ## Applicability

 While there are many types of technology that can be used for Location Tracking, it is infeasible to attempt to describe a threat analysis for each possible technology in this document.
-The threat model described here is likely not applicable to the following areas: app-based technologies such as parental monitoring apps, Internet of Things (IoT) Devices that are easily discoverable, connected cars, or user accounts for cloud services or social media.
+The threat model described here is likely not applicable to the following areas: app-based technologies such as parental monitoring apps, Internet of Things (IoT) Devices that are Easily Discoverable, connected cars, or user accounts for cloud services or social media.
 A notable exception to this is GPS trackers; see {{bluetooth-vs-other-technologies}} for relevant information and recommendations.

 This threat model is also more likely to be applicable in regions where the use of Location-tracking Tags is more prevalent.
 While Location-tracking Tags have existed for over a decade, they became especially widely-used in the Global North in the last several years as Crowdsourced Networks were deployed by major smart phone manufacturers.
 However, due to their reliance on a high density of Non-Owner Devices for the network to be effective and the relative cost of Location-tracking Tags, Location-tracking Tag use in the Global South is typically limited to affluent communities.
 If the cost of Non-Owner Devices and Location-tracking Tags decrease, an uptick of Unwanted Tracking could also occur in contexts where it is currently infeasible.
 This threat-model does still attempt to consider possible regional differences in Location-tracking Tag use (such as differences between rural and urban use), and also the sometimes limited resources that may be available to victims of unwanted tracking.